guywinfield/Data-Science-Projects/Analyses/Spotify/README.md

 - Consider fusing Pop elements with Hip-Hop or Dance/Electronic to capture a wider audience.
 - Aim for a danceability score > 0.7 — 64% of top 50 tracks meet this mark.

-However to make a concrete assessment we'd need more data. - Lacking Data.
-We could consider scraping the top 50 songs for each week of 2020 to build a more robust dataset.
+However, to make a concrete assessment, we would need more data.
+For example, we could scrape the top 50 songs for each week of 2020 to build a more robust dataset.
+We also need to account for recency bias songs that have been in the chart for longer are more likely to fall in the rankings.
+As a result, this analysis should be seen as a snapshot in time rather than a reflection of constant audience preference.

 ## Summary of Analysis
 After cleaning and consolidating genre categories (including niche genres):